SURYAKANTSHARMA/CountryPicker/README.md

 ```

 #### [Carthage](https://github.com/Carthage/Carthage)
-The steps required to add a dependency through Carhage are described [here](https://github.com/Carthage/Carthage#getting-started) but lets add them here for good measure.
+The steps required to use Carthage for dependency management are described [here](https://github.com/Carthage/Carthage#getting-started) but lets add them to this README as well for good measure.

 First you need to add the following line to your Cartfile